Magnesium

 Magnesium and Osteoporosis

 Research has shown that magnesium deficiency can lead to decreased bone density and increase the risk of fractures.
-Magnesium helps in the absorption of calcium into the bones and also stimulates the production of calcitonin, a hormone that helps to preserve bone structure.
+This is because magnesium is needed for the proper absorption and utilization of calcium in the bones.

 Supplements for Osteoporosis